Rethinking Admissions To Increase Enrollment

 >> Adopt a prescriptive vision, values, and brand promise.

 Rob emphasizes prescriptive instead of descriptive and that this is NOT another mission statement that would fit you and every other competitor school.
 He recommends a manageable number (read: memorable) of values.
 He recommends developing a promise that summarizes the primary value your school delivers.
-From this promise, create a messaging map for each department, put them in front of everyone each week, and make sure it drives decisions across campus.
+From this promise, create a messaging map for each department, put it in front of everyone each week, and make sure it drives decisions across campus.

 >> Focus on controllable factors.